 We mainly focus on surface chemistry explored with newly developed original experimental techniques and their related equipments.

-Particularly, our group is developing molecularbeam and ion-beam facilities for the studies of the elementary processes of surface-chemical reactions and of the surface modification including sputtering.
+Particularly, our group is developing molecular-1) Stereodynamics of surface chemical reactions beam and ion-beam facilities for the studies of the elementary processes of surface-chemical reactions and of the surface modification including sputtering.